thierry3000/computer_physics/docs/README.md

 - /lib
 - /usr/lib
 - /usr/lib64
+- /usr/lib/x86_64-linux-gnu (different architectures might we present on the same file system)
 - /usr/local/lib
 - /usr/local/lib64

-On unix based systems libraries follow the naming convention that they start with "lib" and end with ".so".
+On unix based systems, shared libraries follow the naming convention that they start with "lib" and end with ".so" (we will not consider other types here).
 On an other popular operating system they are call ".dll" files.

 - [x] Try to find the files "libgsl.so" and "libgslcblas.so" on your system!